boldingd/EclipsePhaseContent/HumbleBeginnings.md

 A few additional blueprints are made available only to *trusted* members, or are reserved for members of specific working-groups; additionally, a small number of potentially-abusable blueprints are restricted from members flagged as being *antisocial*.

 The Cooperative also maintains large nanofabbing and conventional minifacturing facilities on several of its habs, the former for the production of large hardware (like habitat systems) and the latter for manufacturing common objects (like clothing, furniture, tableware and tools) more efficiently than on-demand nanofacture.
-The collective also makes use of conventional agriculture and hydroponics, both for food (and drug) production and for environmental maintenance.
+The collective also makes use of conventional agriculture and hydroponics, both for food (and drug) production and for environmental maintenance; many of their habitats sport large zero-G or low-G hydroponics modules.

 Their economy has a very low per-capita productivity — another aspect of their "responsible communist hedonism."
 Public sentiment runs along the lines of, "we have enough for everyone to be comfortable, as long as no-one gets greedy," where there is a particular stigma attached to "being greedy".
 Most of their habitats sport sufficient automated resource-gathering and industry to provide their members a comfortable (if not luxurious) standard of living.
-Notably, their particular strict-socialist scheme is not set up to encourage members to be much more productive, since any additional resources or capital they produce would be yielded to the Cooperative to be equitably distributed.
+Notably, their particular strict-collectivist scheme is not set up to encourage members to be much more productive, since any additional resources or capital they produce would be yielded to the Cooperative to be equitably distributed.
 (In the minds of the founders of the Skyward Collective, at least, this is a feature rather than a bug; they tend to place a high premium on equitable distribution, and to have a dim view of excess and waste.)

-While it may be an academic point, Skywards is technically a command economy, rather than a reputation economy.
+While it may be an academic point, Skyward is technically a mix of command and gift economies, rather than a reputation, social-credit, or social-money economy.
 While the Collective does administer a social network and keep reputation scores, these do not affect individual members' resource allocations; rather, each member receives an equal base resource payout, potentially with resource bumps earned by volunteering for a task from a work-queue.

 Beyond the operations of drones, auto-manufacturies and public fabbing, very little economic activity occurs, and so there is very little economic organization to speak of.

 > **Gunslinger\#MONOLITH**: These guys are old-school, and I might be a fan.